Huang-Hau-Shuan/Orbital25/milestone2.md

    - A simulated version of [NUS Applicant Portal](https://myaces.nus.edu.sg/applicantPortal/app/).
    - We created the simulated page for login, main page, home page and admission page
    - A fully functional navigation bar to switch pages
-   - The player needs to accept offer on this platform.
-Alghough in real like they actually accept the offer on another platform like JAP
+   - The player needs to accept offer on this platform. although in real like they actually accept the offer on another platform like JAP

 1. `src/renderer/apps/PhotoVerification`